hoangduytran/blender-manual/manual/modeling/geometry_nodes/instances.rst

    The tree of instanced geometry for the example above.

-What makes this method helpful is that the output geometry only contains three unique meshes: the plane, the sphere, and the cone.
+What makes this method helpful is the output geometry only contains three unique meshes: the plane, the sphere, and the cone.
 This would make the performance much better if the meshes were more complicated.

 .. warning::

-   Only eight levels of nested instancing are supported for rendering and the viewport currently.
+   Only eight levels of nested instancing are supported for rendering and viewing in the viewport.
    Though deeper trees of instances can be made inside geometry nodes, they must be realized at the end of the node tree.

 .. _geometry-nodes_instance-processing: